Libensemble/libensemble/docs/FAQ.rst

 **Can I use the MPI Job Controller when running libEnsemble with multiprocessing?**

-Actually, yes!
+Yes.
 The job controller type determines only how libEnsemble workers launch and interact with user applications and is independent of ``comms`` chosen for manager/worker communications.